 Brookdale offers reasonable accommodations and/or services to persons with disabilities.
 Students with disabilities who wish to self-identify must contact the Disabilities Services Office at 732-224-2730 (voice) or 732-842-4211 (TTY) to provide appropriate documentation of the disability, and request specific accommodations or services.
 If a student qualifies, reasonable accommodations and/or services, which are appropriate for the college level and are recommended in the documentation, can be approved. offers reasonable accommodations and/or services to persons with disabilities.
 Students with disabilities who wish to self-identify must contact the Disabilities Services Office at 732-224-2730 (voice) or 732-842-4211 (TTY) to provide appropriate documentation of the disability, and request specific accommodations or services.
-If a student qualifies, reasonable accommodations and/or services to persons with disabilities Services Office at 732-224-2730 (voice) or 732-842-4211 (TTY) to provide appropriate documentation of the disability, and request specific accommodations or services.
+If a student qualifies, reasonable accommodations and/or services, which are appropriate documentation of the disability, and request specific accommodations or services.
+If a student qualifies, reasonable accommodations and/or services, which are appropriate for the college level and are recommended in the documentation, can be appropriate documentation of the disability, and request specific accommodations or services.
 If a student qualifies, reasonable accommodations and/or services, which are appropriate for the college level and are recommended in the documentation, can be approved.